lelutin/puppet-asterisk/README.md

     }
     ```

-    paranoid configuration, with minimal network access, but the option to run system commands and trigger calls
+    paranoid configuration, with minimal network access, but the option to run
+    system commands and trigger calls:

     ```puppet
     asterisk::context::manager { "nagios":